hieu-luu-niteco/aemshop-demo/SLIDER_BLOCK_GUIDE.md

-# Hero Slider Implementation Guide
+# Slider Block Implementation Guide

 ## ✅ **Implementation Complete!**

-Your hero slider is now fully implemented with the following features:
+I've successfully created a new **Slider Block** for your Adobe Commerce storefront.
+The hero block has been reverted to its original state, and you now have a dedicated, reusable slider component.

 ### 🎯 **Features Included:**
-- **Multiple Slides Support** - Display multiple hero banners
+- **Multiple Slides Support** - Display multiple content slides
 - **Auto-Advance** - Automatically cycles through slides (5-second intervals)
 - **Navigation Arrows** - Left/right navigation buttons
 - **Dot Navigation** - Click dots to jump to specific slides